E-NAM

 National Agriculture Market or eNAM (where e is to be construed as electronic or digital) is an online trading platform for agricultural commodities in India.
 The market facilitates farmers, traders and buyers with online trading in commodities.

 The market helps in better price discovery and providing facilities for smooth marketing of produce.
 The market transactions stood at ₹36200 crore by January 2018, mostly intra-market.
 Over 90 commodities including staple food grains, vegetables and fruits are currently listed in its list of commodities available for trade.

-The eNAM markets are proving popular as the crops are weighed immediately and the stock is lifted on the same day and the payments are cleared online.
-In February 2018, some attractive features like MIS dashboard, BHIM and other mobile payments, enhanced features on the mobile app such as gate entry and payment through mobile phones and farmers database is helping adoption even more.
-The present trading is done mostly for intra-market, but in phases, it will be rolled out to trade in inter-market, inter-state, creating a unified national market for agricultural commodities.
+The eNAM markets are popular.
+Crops are weighed immediately, stock is lifted on the same day and the payments are cleared online.
+In February 2018, features like MIS dashboard, BHIM and also other features on the mobile app such as gate entry, payment through mobile phones and farmers database were added.
+Present trading is done mostly for intra-market, but in phases, it will be able to trade in inter-market, inter-state, creating a national market for agricultural commodities.